-AS designed and certified by the University of Kent, UK
+AS designed by the University of Kent, UK

 Our mission is to bring an awareness of the practice of IVF, genetics and reproductive medicine to anyone who may be interested.
 It comes as a package of equipment, biological material, learning material, and experts.